 Other industries in which foreign investment in the United States may trigger separate reviews, approvals, notifications or restrictions include the shipping, aviation and nuclear industries, among others.
-In addition, there has been a recent trend of U.S. states considering, and in some cases enacting, laws regulating foreign acquisitions of real estate at the state level.
+In addition, there has been a recent trend of U.S. states enacting laws regulating foreign acquisitions of real estate at the state level.